Quasi-Monte Carlo time-splitting methods for the Schr\"odinger equation with Gaussian random potential: Numerical examples

 We consider $\alpha = \frac{9}{4}, \frac{5}{2}$ and $m = 8, 12, 16$. \end{example}

-By the discussion in Section \ref{subsec: discussion}, we would obtain dimension-independent convergence of QMC regardless of the splitting scheme for time discretization.
-Furthermore, Theorem \ref{thm: main} shows that the convergence rate of QMC would be $\frac{3}{4}$ if $\alpha = \frac{9}{4}$ and would be almost linear if $\alpha = \frac{5}{2}$.
-We still consider the standard errors of $S_T(\frac{\pi}{4})$ and $J_T(\frac{\pi}{4})$.
+Note that letting $\alpha = \frac{9}{4}, \frac{5}{2}$ would not satisfy $\sum_{j = 1}^{\infty} a_j < \infty$ with $s \ge 3$ in Assumption \ref{assp: summability of b}.
+However, we can still apply our QMC-TS to this example with finite $m$ by Point (4) in Section \ref{subsec: discussion} (although the temporal error may not be independent of $m$).
+Moreover, also note that $\sum_{j = 1}^{\infty} b_j^p < \infty$ is satisfied for some $p \in (0, 1]$ for both $\alpha$.
+By Point (5) in Section \ref{subsec: discussion}, we would obtain dimension-independent QMC convergence regardless of the splitting scheme for time discretization and whether $\sum_{j = 1}^{\infty} a_j < \infty$ is satisfied.
+Furthermore, Theorem \ref{thm: main} shows that the convergence rate of QMC would be approximately $\frac{3}{4}$ if $\alpha = \frac{9}{4}$ and would be almost linear if $\alpha = \frac{5}{2}$.
+Recall that we consider the standard errors of $S_T(\frac{\pi}{4})$ and $J_T(\frac{\pi}{4})$.
+Note that the RMSE (and hence the standard error) is independent of the temporal error, and thus the standard error can correctly show the QMC convergence even if the temporal error depends on $m$.

 We use the Strang splitting in QMC-TS.
-We fix $\tau = 10^{-4}, h = \frac{\pi}{64}$ and choose $R = 50$ and $N = 2^{10}, 2^{11}, \ldots, 2^{15}$.
+We fix $\tau = 10^{-4}, h = \frac{\pi}{64}$, and choose $R = 50$ and $N = 2^{10}, 2^{11}, \ldots, 2^{15}$.
 The standard errors are shown in Figure \ref{fig: linear and sublinear}, and the fitted convergence rates are shown in Tables \ref{tab: sublinear convergence} and \ref{tab: linear convergence}.
 We still see from Figure \ref{fig: linear and sublinear} that the standard errors do not vary much with different values of $m$, which again confirms the dimension-independence of convergence of QMC.
 Furthermore, we see from Table \ref{tab: sublinear convergence} that for $\alpha = \frac{9}{4}$ the fitted convergence rate of the standard error of $S_T(\frac{\pi}{4})$ is around the theoretical value $\frac{3}{4}$ and that of $J_T(\frac{\pi}{4})$ is slightly larger than $\frac{3}{4}$.
 On the other hand, we see from Table \ref{tab: linear convergence} for $\alpha = \frac{5}{2}$, the fitted convergence rates of the standard errors of both $S_T(\frac{\pi}{4})$ and $J_T(\frac{\pi}{4})$ are around the theoretical value $1$.
 These results show that faster decay of randomness in the potential leads to faster convergence of QMC, which is consistent with Theorem \ref{thm: main}.

+We show the convergence of dimension truncation and explore the performance of our method in an extremely high-dimensional case in the last example.